 Liability Coverage: Liability insurance is designed to protect you if you are at fault for an accident that injures someone or damages their vehicle or other property.
-Most companies offer at least three tiers of this coverage, and each state has its own minimum coverage.
+Most companies offer at least three tiers of this coverage, and each state has its minimum range.
 At your own risk, you can choose to go with your state’s minimum mandated coverage to save on your premium (unless you’re dealing with a DUI or other legal situation).

 Helping You Get the Best Vehicle Insurance Rates

 Yes, insurance is an expense, but it’s a necessary one.
-Remember, though; we’re Unique Insurance Group.
+Remember, though; we’re a Unique Insurance Group.
 Let’s see what we can do to help you save on your auto insurance policy.

 Three Things That Lower Your Vehicle Insurance Premium

 Most insurance companies look at these three core factors to determine your premium:

 - How many vehicle insurances claim you’ve failed